martinboers/plcnext-book/src/ch00-00-introduction.md

 PLCnext Control firmware is generally released quarterly.
 The firmware release strategy and release dates are listed in the [PLCnext Info Center][release-strategy].

-This book will be kept up to date with the latest version of PLCnext runtime firmware.
-As soon as a new version of PLCnext firmware is released, the book source code will be tagged with the version number of the firmware that has just been superseded.
+This book will be kept up to date with the latest release of PLCnext Control firmware.
+As soon as a new version of PLCnext Control firmware is released, the book source code will be tagged with the version number of the firmware that has just been superseded.

 ## Source Code